SynchronetBBS/sbbs/xtrn/DDMsgReader/readme.txt

 Alternately, quickUserValSetIndex can be set to something invalid (like -1) for DDMsgReader to display a menu of the quick-validation sets to let you choose one.

+DDMsgReader applies the flag sets, exemptions, and restrictions to a user in addition to any that the user might already have, so that any that you have added for a user will be preserved (DDMsgReader does a bitwise 'or').

 A quick-validation set in CFG is a set that includes a security level, flag sets, exemptions, restrictions, and additional credits.
 For example: